-The HIV Care Continuum (sometimes referred to as the HIV Care Cascade) provides a model that can be used to monitor progress toward the achievement of objectives outlined in the National HIV/AIDS Strategy for the United States (NHAS), released by the White House in July 2010.
+The HIV Care Continuum provides a model that can be used to monitor progress toward the achievement of objectives outlined in the National HIV/AIDS Strategy for the United States (NHAS), released by the White House in July 2010, and updated in 2015.
 The Care Continuum captures several stages in the care of people living with HIV:

 - HIV diagnosis.
-It is estimated that almost 1 in 5 people living with HIV in the nation don’t know they have it.
-The number of people with undiagnosed HIV in Georgia is not known, but suspected to be at least as high.
+It is estimated that approximately 14% of people living with HIV in the nation don’t know they have it.
+The proportion of persons living with HIV in Georgia with undiagnosed HIV is estimated at 18%.
 The only way to know for sure if one is infected with HIV is to be tested.
-Undiagnosed persons run the risk of disease progression, and transmitted the virus to others.
+Undiagnosed persons run the risk of disease progression, and transmitting the virus to others.

 - Linkage to care.
 Timely entry into medical care is important for treatment of HIV and other medical conditions.
-One measure for linkage to care is the percent of people who are seen for HIV care within 3 months of diagnosis.
-We can really only measure linkage for those diagnosed after 2004 when HIV became a reportable disease in Georgia.
+Linkage to care is measured as the percent of people who are seen for HIV care within 1 months of diagnosis.
+In the 2010 NHAS, linkage to care was defined as being seen within 3 months of diagnosis, but this measure was changed in the 2015 NHAS given the importance of rapid entry into care.

-- Engaged in care.
-After initial diagnosis and linkage, some persons never return for further HIV care.
-Engagement in care is a measure of minimal commitment to continued care with at least 1 more HIV care visit in a year.
+- Any care.
+Any care is a measure of minimal commitment to continued care with at least 1 HIV care visit in a year.